samuelmeuli/action-maven-publish/README.md

           nexus_password: ${{ secrets.nexus_password }}
 ```

 Every time you push to `master`, the action will be executed.
-If your `pom.xml` file contains a non-snapshot version tag and all tests pass, your package will automatically be deployed.
+If your `pom.xml` file contains a non-snapshot version number and all tests pass, your package will be deployed automatically.

 ## Configuration

-In addition to the input variables listed above, the action can be configured with the following variables:
+In addition to the input variables listed above, the action can be configured with the following options:

 - **`server_id`:** The default Nexus instance used by this action is OSSRH.
-If you are deploying to a different Nexus instance, you can pass in the server ID you've used in your project's POM file (in the `nexus-staging-maven-plugin` and `distributionManagement` configurations)
+If you are deploying to a different Nexus instance, you can specify the server ID you've used in your project's POM file (in the `nexus-staging-maven-plugin` and `distributionManagement` configurations) here
-- **`maven_args`:** Additional flags/arguments to pass to the Maven deploy command
+- **`maven_args`:** Additional flags/arguments to pass to the Maven `deploy` command

 ## Development

-### Implementation

-The Maven Publish GitHub Action works the following way:

-- When imported from a CI workflow in your project, GitHub will look for this repository's [`action.yml`](./action.yml) file.
-This file tells GitHub to run the `index.js` script and to pass in the action's input variables (e.g. GPG key and Nexus login credentials).
-- The script imports the GPG key and runs the Maven deploy command.
-Maven will use this repository's [`settings.xml`](./settings.xml) file, which instructs it to use the GPG passphrase and Nexus credentials from the provided input variables.
-Maven will also use the `deploy` profile if you've defined one (in case you want to perform certain steps only when deploying).

 ### Contributing

 Suggestions and contributions are always welcome!
 Please discuss larger changes via issue before submitting a pull request.

+### Setup

+Make sure you have Node.js and Yarn installed.

+After cloning this repository, do the following:

+1. Install all dependencies using `yarn install`.
+This will set up Git hooks so your code is linted and formatted before creating a commit
+2. Make your modifications to the action
+3. Test your action on a repository.
+You can import it from your fork like this: `uses: your-github-username/action-maven-publish@your-branch-name`